kg6onn/Arduino_Turnout_Library/README.md

 Turnout(int buttonPin, int servoPin, int straight, int divergent, long stepDelay)

-buttonPin: The Arduino pin used for a pushbutton.
+buttonPin: The pin used for a pushbutton.
 It is set up in the library as INPUT_PULLUP so no
            pull up resistor is necessary.

 servoPin:  The Arduino pin that connects to the control line of the servo.